Terransky/ten-thousand/README.md

 Status

 1. We have implemented play() method on Game class in game.py
-1. We are able to implement most functionalities and got most tests to pass
+1. We are able to implement all functionalities including zilch and cheater

 Test of Note: